Attention deficit hyperactivity disorder: Suicide risk

 Systematic reviews in 2017 and 2020 found strong evidence that ADHD is associated with increased suicide risk across all age groups, as well as growing evidence that an ADHD diagnosis in childhood or adolescence represents a significant future suicidal risk factor.
 Potential causes include ADHD's association with functional impairment, negative social, educational and occupational outcomes, and financial distress.
 A 2019 meta-analysis indicated a significant association between ADHD and suicidal spectrum behaviours (suicidal attempts, ideations, plans, and completed suicides); across the studies examined, the prevalence of suicide attempts in individuals with ADHD was 18.9%, compared to 9.3% in individuals without ADHD, and the findings were substantially replicated among studies which adjusted for other variables.
 However, the relationship between ADHD and suicidal spectrum behaviours remains unclear due to mixed findings across individual studies and the complicating impact of comorbid psychiatric disorders.
 There is no clear data on whether there is a direct relationship between ADHD and suicidality, or whether ADHD increases suicide risk through comorbidities.

 Rejection sensitive dysphoria

-Rejection sensitive dysphoria, while not a formal diagnosis, is a common symptom of ADHD, estimated to affect a majority of people with ADHD.
-Others posit that rejection sensitivity stems from early attachment relationships and parental rejection; peer rejection is also thought to play a role.
-Bullying, an extreme form of peer rejection, is likely connected to later rejection sensitivity.
+Rejection sensitivity is a heightened sensitivity to social rejection.
+The term "rejection sensitive dysphoria" was coined in relation to ADHD, but it's not a clinically validated feature of ADHD.
+It is not clear whether it is specific to ADHD or the result of adverse experiences, and whether it is more common in people with ADHD on average.
+Some posit that rejection sensitivity stems from early attachment relationships and parental rejection; peer rejection is also thought to play a role.
+Bullying, an extreme form of peer rejection, is thought to be connected to later rejection sensitivity.
 However, there is no conclusive evidence for any of these theories.

-Karen Horney was the first theorist to discuss the phenomenon of rejection sensitivity.
-She suggested that it is a component of the neurotic personality, and that it is a tendency to feel deep anxiety and humiliation at the slightest rebuff.
-Simply being made to wait, for example, could be viewed as a rejection and met with extreme anger and hostility.

-Albert Mehrabian developed an early questionnaire measure of rejection sensitivity.
-Mehrabian suggested that sensitive individuals are reluctant to express opinions, tend to avoid arguments or controversial discussions, are reluctant to make requests or impose on others, are easily hurt by negative feedback from others, and tend to rely too much on familiar others and situations so as to avoid rejection.

-A more recent (1996) definition of rejection sensitivity is the tendency to "anxiously expect, readily perceive, and overreact" to social rejection.
-People differ in their readiness to perceive and react to rejection.
-The causes of individual differences in rejection sensitivity are not well understood.
-Because of the association between rejection sensitivity and neuroticism, there is a likely genetic predisposition.